jo0704/joeynmt-toy-models/README.md

 **Due date: Friday, May 29 2020, 14:00**

-This repo contains scripts and translation results for 5th exercise of machine translation course, as well as feedback this assignment.
+This repository contains scripts and translation results for the 5th exercise of the machine translation course, as well as feedback for this assignment.

 # Requirements